ynashed/bionemo-fw-ea/docs/bionemo/models/diffdock.md

 * [Windows] <br>

 ## Model Version(s):
-diffdock_score_v24.02_cugraph.nemo, version: 24.05
+diffdock_score_v24.02_cugraph.nemo, version: 1.5
-diffdock_confidence_v24.02_cugraph.nemo, version: 24.05
+diffdock_confidence_v24.02_cugraph.nemo, version: 1.5

-**NOTE**: previous version of checkpoint files, i.e., version 23.08, can be converted to the current version by running the scripts:
+**NOTE**: previous version of checkpoint files, i.e., version 1.1, can be converted to the current version by running the scripts:

 ```
 python ${BIONEMO_HOME}/examples/molecule/diffdock/scripts/convert_nemo_chkpt_cugraph-equiv.py previous_checkpoint.nemo new_checkpoint.nemo --swap_mlp_weight_blocks
 ```
-where `previous_checkpoint.nemo` is the previous checkpoint version 23.08 and the script outputs the new checkpoint for version 24.05 to `new_checkpoint.nemo` as specified in the command line.
+where `previous_checkpoint.nemo` is the previous checkpoint version 1.1 and the script outputs the new checkpoint for version 24.05 to `new_checkpoint.nemo` as specified in the command line.

+## Change Log:
+* version 1.5: A new version of tensor product convolution layer is implemented using the cugraph-equivariant package, which results in 1.2x speed up in training performance.
+Because of this new implementation, the checkpoint file should be reformatted.
+We provide a new checkpoint file for this release and a script that can convert the checkpoint file in the old format to the new format (see section [Model Version(s)](#model-versions) for details).

 # Evaluation:
 ## Evaluation Dataset: